 In the fall of 2009, Sony’s Battle: Los Angeles became the first major studio feature to base and shoot out of Baton Rouge since All the King’s Men.
 Also that fall, Celtic hired Patrick Mulhearn, former Asst.
-Director of Film & Television for the State of Louisiana, as Director of Studio Operations for the Celtic Media Centre.
+Director of Film & Television for the State of Louisiana, to head studio operations.

 In 2010, Phase II of the studio construction was completed and Celtic's stage space more than doubled in size with the addition of Stages 4, 6, and 7 to the studio lot.
 By mid-year, the studio had landed the two largest productions in the history of the state: NBC Universal’s Battleship and Summit’s Twilight Saga: Breaking Dawn Parts 1 and 2.
 Celtic made history as it successfully hosted both productions...simultaneously.